 Mano Delea (LLB; MSc, Political Science, International Relations; PhD, History, University of Amsterdam, 2019) is a Lecturer in Modern - and Dutch history in the Department of History, European Studies and Religious Studies at the University of Amsterdam.
 Before joining the University of Amsterdam, he was a Lecturer at the Erasmus School of History, Culture and Communication, a Teacher in American Studies at Radboud University, and a Visiting Lecturer at Utrecht University.
 He was Programme Officer for the Forest Peoples Programme in Suriname and French Guiana, where he worked on human – and land rights cases.
 From 2014 to 2021, he was Programme Director of the Black Europe Summer School and in the spring of 2024 he was a Visiting Scholar at the University of California, Berkeley.
-Within the History Capacity Group, he is the Chair of the BA Education Committee and he teaches in the BA and MA programs.
+Within the History Capacity Group, he is the Chair of the BA Programme Committee (OC) and he teaches in the BA and MA programs.

 Current courses